Publish hosted feature layers

 5. Choose Add <file name> and create a hosted feature layer.

-If, instead, you add the file but don't publish a hosted feature layer, you can publish later from the GeoPackage item's details page.
+If, instead, you add the file but don't publish a hosted feature layer, you can publish later from the GeoPackage item's page.

 6. Click Next.